 “Your parents have a strange sense of humor, Ms. Turner.
 It must have been interesting growing up with a twin who was also called Max.”

 She smiled at him.
 “It wasn’t too bad because Maxwell always got called Junior.”
 This time when he responded with a jerk of surprise, a laugh burst free.
 “Yup, dear old Dad is Maxwell Senior the twelfth—or something just as ridiculous.
-Having ‘Max’ in our names is a family tradition and there’s money tied up in it.
+Having ‘Max’ in our names is a family legacy and there’s money tied up in it.
 I would have told them to forget the cash and name me whatever they wanted, but I was too young to voice a complaint when they made the decision.”

 It was time to ignore the steamy sensations he caused and get down to business.
 Maxine folded her hands and headed into her summary of what the Turner Networking Team could provide as website and advertising options for his company.
 He nodded as she spoke, flipping through the pages of the file.
 While he listened attentively, his gaze spent more time on her than on the papers in front of him.
 Max paused and took another sip of coffee to moisten her suddenly dry mouth.